 Before the Civil War, most Missouri lawyers qualified for admission to the bar through the usual means available in the 19th Century: self-study, apprenticeship or instruction given by a lawyer in his office.
 In 1872 the Curators of the University of Missouri established the University of Missouri Law Department, making it one of the oldest law schools in the country.

 Students often describe the academic atmosphere at MU as challenging, but with an emphasis on learning rather than competition.
 Courses offer students a broad and balanced perspective on the law and legal institutions to prepare them for a wide range of career options in law, as well as alternative careers anywhere in the country.

-During the 2013-2014 academic year, the law school has 43 full-time faculty and full-time administrators who teach, 27 emeritus and adjunct faculty, and 4 non-faculty administrators.
+During the 2014-2015 academic year, the law school has 40 full-time faculty and full-time administrators who teach, 14 emeritus and adjunct faculty and five non-faculty administrators.

 The average age of student ranges from 24 to 26, with students starting law school from their 20s to their 50s.

 Between Oct.
-5, 2012, and Oct.
-5, 2013 (the reporting period for the ABA Annual Questionnaire), 10 first-year students, two second-year students and one third-year student discontinued their studies at the School of Law due to academic, transfer or personal reasons, and 131 students received degrees from the School of Law.
+5, 2013, and Oct.
+5, 2014 (the reporting period for the ABA Annual Questionnaire), five first-year students and one second-year student discontinued their studies at the School of Law due to academic, transfer or personal reasons, and 135 students received JD degrees from the School of Law.